justice-rage/anagrams-and-antigrams/README.md

 _Two words are anagrams if they contain the exact same letters in a different order.
 For example, "ruby" and "bury" are anagrams because they contain the same letters._

-_If phrases aren't anagrams, the method checks whether they are actually "antigrams."
+_If phrases aren't anagrams, the program checks whether they are actually "antigrams."
 For our purposes, a word is an "antigram" of another word if letters from the two inputs do not match.
 For example, "hi" has no matches with "bye"._

 _If you are curious you can run this program in your terminal by following the instructions below._